RTD Sensors - Platinum Resistance Thermometer (RTD, PRT, Pt100 Sensors)

-What is an RTD Sensor? - Also known as Pt100 Sensors, Pt1000s or PRT Sensor
+What is an RTD Sensor? - Also known as Pt100 Temperature Sensors, Pt1000s or PRT Sensor

-RTD Sensors, usually Pt100, rely on a resistive element with a resistance of 100ohms at 0ºC.
+Resistance temperature Detectors - RTD Sensors, usually Pt100, rely on a resistive element with a resistance of 100ohms at 0ºC.
 This element is generally encased in a stainless steel sheath suitable for most temperature measurement applications.
-As the temperature changes the value of this resistance also changes providing a reliable and predictable resistance value which can then be measured and converted to display in ºF or ºC by appropriate instrumentation.
+As the temperature changes the value of this resistance also changes providing a reliable and predictable resistance value which can then be measured and converted to display in ºF or ºC by appropriate monitoring instrumentation.

 RTD Sensors are reliable and accurate especially when higher grade elements are selected.
 A full explanation of the working principles of RTD sensors is detailed below.

-What is the difference between 2-wire, 3-wire and 4-wire RTD Pt100 Sensors?
+What is the difference between 2-wire, 3-wire and 4-wire RTD Temperature Sensors?

-When connected as a 2 wire system the resistance of the 2 wires connecting the RTD sensor to the instrument will be included in any measurement, thus introducing an error equivalent to this lead resistance.
-A 3 wire RTD Sensor will (via bridge networks) compensate for one leg of this lead resistance and a 4 wire system will compensate for both leads.
+When connected as a 2 wire system the wire resistance of the 2 wires connecting the RTD sensor to the instrument will be included in any measurement, thus introducing an error equivalent to this lead resistance.
+A 3 wire RTD Sensor will (via bridge networks) compensates for this lead resistance but assumes that all wires have equal resistance.
+A 4 wire system will compensate for all lead wires., regardless of resistance and is the most accurate configuration.

-What is the color code and wiring configuration for RTD Pt100 Sensors?
+What is the color code and wiring configuration for Pt100 Sensors?

-2-wire RTD Pt100 Sensor = 1 x red wire and 1 white wire
+2-wire RTD Pt100 Sensor = 1 x red lead wire and 1 white lead wire

-3-wire RTD Pt100 Sensor = 2 x red wires and 1 white wire
+3-wire RTD Pt100 Sensor = 2 x red lead wires and 1 white lead wire

-4-wire RTD Pt100 Sensor = 2 x red wire and 2 white wires
+4-wire RTD Pt100 Sensor = 2 x red lead wires and 2 white lead wires

 For a detailed explanation of RTD wiring and bridge networks, please click here.